KCCA Occasional Sales privacy notice

 Information collected by us

-In order for us to enter into a Primary Authority partnership with you/your business, we collect the following personal information when you provide it to us:
+In the course of registering businesses for occasional sales we collect the following personal information when you provide it to us:

 - telephone number